Heathcliff-saku/DOPatch/README.md

-# DOPatch
-DOPatch(distribution-optimized adversarial patch)
+# DOPatch (distribution-optimized adversarial patch)

-This repository contains the implement code for the paper: Distributional Modeling for Location-Aware Adversarial Patches
+This repository contains the implementation code for the paper: Distributional Modeling for Location-Aware Adversarial Patches

-the code will be released soon
+the code will be released